As businesses return to the office, many employees share a common question: what’s going to happen with meetings?

 For many businesses, now is the time to evaluate their conference rooms and rework those spaces to fit changing needs.

-To that end, here are 6 trending conference room ideas for 2021 and beyond.
+To that end, here are 6 trending conference room design ideas for 2022 and beyond.

 1. More and Smarter Flexible Meeting Spaces